guzelleg/MeditationUI/README.md

-# George Api Testing
+# George-Api-Testing
-### Common project for Squads to implement tests for Microservices and other APIs
+### Common project for testing Microservices and other Apis with RestAssured